mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 8+ you survive the fight but are not rewarded.
 Otherwise, lose –1 point from STR or END and still receive no reward.
 You do not leave the career.

 6 You are ejected from the herd.
 Gain 1 level of Outsider.
-You are no longer a K’kree; you are nothing.
+You are no longer a K'kree; you are nothing.
 Survive as best you can or die.
 Nobody cares either way.

 **2D EVENT**